prektrons/React_Projects/README.md

 cd app-name
 npm start

+React follows the principle of component-based architecture.
+A component in React is an isolated and reusable piece of code.
+The components can be of two types – class components and functional components.

 The term “render prop” refers to a technique for sharing code between React components using a prop whose value is a function.
 A component with a render prop takes a function that returns a React element and calls it instead of implementing its own render logic.

 Props are used to pass data, whereas state is for managing data.